 Initially, Washington’s death was in the show—but Miranda cut it.
-“Oof.
-I wrote that.
-Brutal,” he tweeted:
+He tweeted:

-So far, #Ham4Ham—as the show is called—has regularly featured members of Hamilton’s cast as well as other Broadway performers; it takes place on the street outside the Richard Rodgers theater.
-Among other things, Miranda has dueted with Broadway star Lea Salonga; answered audience questions with just Les Miz lyrics; showed his love for the show’s tech people by running the entire cast through a number while the cues were called; presided over the three actors who have played King George lip syncing a song from the show; and hosted a contest to see which Hamilton fan could nail the Lafayette rap in “Guns and Ships.”
-Miranda puts on the show, he told Rolling Stone, because he knows that most of the hundreds of people who line up for the lottery won’t win, and he doesn’t want them to walk away with nothing.
+#Ham4Ham—as the show was called—regularly featured members of Hamilton’s cast as well as other Broadway performers; it took place on the street outside the Richard Rodgers theater.
+Among other things, Miranda dueted with Broadway star Lea Salonga; answered audience questions with just Les Miz lyrics; showed his love for the show’s tech people by running the entire cast through a number while the cues were called; presided over the three actors who have played King George lip syncing a song from the show; and hosted a contest to see which Hamilton fan could nail the Lafayette rap in “Guns and Ships.”
+Miranda put on the show, he told Rolling Stone, because he knew that most of the hundreds of people who lined up for the lottery wouldn’t win, and he didn’t want them to walk away with nothing.

 President Obama called the show “brilliant,” adding, “so much so that I’m pretty sure this is the only thing that Dick Cheney and I have agreed on—during my entire political career.”

 24. Hamilton has Stephen Sondheim’s seal of approval.